 - Analyzing the IT environment

-- Monitoring the future business needs and recommending the best measures to take to succeed
+- Monitoring the future business needs and recommending the best measures to take for success

 - Planning and designing strategic utilization of technologies

 Ways Your Business Can Benefit from a vCIO:

 Most organizations find that a full-time CIO comes with a hefty salary.
 To save money, the duties that are typical to CIOs are often reassigned to the CEO or CFO, which can take their focus away from their primary roles, thus affecting the progress of the business.
 The responsibilities of a CIO include disaster recovery and business continuity plans, as well as budgeting for future IT needs.
 A virtual CIO is an expert in these areas and can easily fill this role whenever needed.